 This page will explain how to cite sources on an APA Style References page.
 This list will focus on the most common kinds of sources.
 Use the examples below to learn how to format the citation for each kind of source.
 Remember that reference page citations should be double spaced, with a hanging indent, and each citation in alphabetical order by the author’s last name.

-Journal article citations begin with author last name, followed by first initial, then the year of publication, article title, journal title, volume and issue number, pages and DOI number if there is one.
+Journal article citations begin with author last name, followed by first initial, then the year of publication, article title, journal title, volume and issue number, pages and DOI URL number if there is one.

 Ingelsrud, L. H., Terluin, B., Gromov, K., Price, A., Beard, D., & Troelsen, A. (2021).
 Which Oxford knee score represents a satisfactory symptom state.
 Acta Orthopaedica, 92(1), 85–90. https://doi.org/10.1080/17453674.2020.1832304